 The proper elevation reference level (datum) needs to be set in your photogrammetry process.
 That is the processing step before you start working in Virtual Surveyor.
 Have a look at the total workflow here on how Virtual Surveyor relates to the photogrammetry and the entire drone survey workflow.

 Virtual Surveyor offers an easy way to correct for a different datum if you didn't set it properly in your photogrammetry process.
-You can set an offset level to the entire terrain through the Offset All function in the Home tab.
+You can set an offset level to the entire terrain through the Offset Within function in the Selection-tools tab for boundary.